Most continuous improvement events fail. I am curious why.

 Everything is interdependent.
 We’re all connected.
 To pick up a particular piece of the muddle and draw a tidy rectangle around it and work on it in isolation is to miss nearly everything.

-But if that condition does not exist (it very rarely does), then what?
-Should you say “no” to everything?
-Or say “yes” to everything and hope that some of it sticks?
+But if that ideal condition does not exist (it very rarely does), now what?
+Should you say ‘no’ to everything?
+Or say ‘yes’ to everything and hope that some of it sticks?

 It’s the hook you hang the continuous improvement hat on.

-In our “strongly OK” world, connect continuous improvement projects to (from most to least preferred)…
+So, in a ‘strongly OK’ world, try to connect continuous improvement work to (from most to least preferred):

 1. Safety, quality, or satisfaction—for customers, employees, or suppliers.
 Must be quantifiable.